 - How adding complexity and length to a password makes it more difficult to guess or crack.

-- How to map a drive, map a printer, and ping a network device by name AND by IP address.
+- How to map a shared network drive, map a printer, and ping a network device by name AND by IP address.

 - While logged into* a Windows PC on a unfamiliar network, determine the device’s IP address, network mask, and gateway.
 Also determine the DHCP and DNS server the device is using.